-DTG uses software called RIP (Raster Image Processing) to allow the computer to send its image through to the printer complete with any additional requirements that a standard print may not have, such as laying a white base for dark shirts.
+DTG uses software called RIP (Raster Image Processing) to allow a computer to send an image through to a printer complete with any additional requirements that a standard print may not have, such as laying a white base for dark shirts.
 RIP software also has multiple colour profiles available allowing for fine grained control over the quality of the image output.

 InkJet textile inks

 Also known by its acronym of DTG, direct to garment printing employs utilisation of digital inkjet printing equipment that is specially made to work with DTG inks.
 These inks (InkJet Textile Inks) are applied directly to the target fabric, upon which they are absorbed into the fibres giving clear & vibrant colours with highly refined definition.

 Due to the cost of the equipment, the consumables used during the printing and the (usually) lower garment quantity ordered, D2G printing is a little more expensive than other techniques used to produce customised fabrics, clothing or textiles.
 This cost is, however, easily outweighed by the speed that you can have a fully finished product and the quality of the image produced.

 There are several pros and cons associated with the direct to garment process.
 DTG garments can be less durable than their screen printed cousins although they should be able to withstand washes at 40 degrees centigrade, Dry cleaning and low temperature tumble drying.

 - When you require VERY low order quantities or for one offs

 - If you require a complex design or photo quality imagery on your clothing

 - When you desire a fine finish on your printed clothing

 What Direct to Garment Printing is Not for